15522361091/EE-629-IoT/README.md

 ### Weekly Reports

+#### Week 11
+[11-09-2020] Finish some previous experiments in lesson 2([Lab 2](https://github.com/kevinwlu/iot/tree/master/lesson2)).
+#### Week 10
+[11-08-2020] Connect new breadboard to my Pi and light a LED!
+[11-04-2020] Review the zoom recording and learn about Data Analysis(Big Data, data vitualization, tools in python, some ML methods etc.)
+[11-03-2020] Miss the class due to the change of class time.....
 #### Week 9
-[10-26-2020] Purchase a breadboard kit(with jumper wires, LEDs, resistors etc.) from Amazon and a sensors kit(45 kinds of sensor) from eBay.
+[10-31-2020] Purchase a breadboard kit(with jumper wires, LEDs, resistors etc.) from Amazon and a sensors kit(45 kinds of sensor) from eBay.
 [10-27-2020] Sign up Google Sheet and start a new spreadsheet rpidata([Lab 7B](https://github.com/kevinwlu/iot/tree/master/lesson7)).
 [10-27-2020] Sign up Thingspeak, creat a new channel and successfully upload data from local to channel([Lab 7A](https://github.com/kevinwlu/iot/tree/master/lesson7)).
 [10-27-2020] Learn about several cloud platforms including ThingSpeak, Altair SmartWorks, Google Sheets and Beebotte etc. on class.